-James Sherwood is a director, cameraman and editor, who grew up in the film and television industry with the dream to become an underwater cameraman.
+James Sherwood is a director, camera operator and editor, who grew up in the film and television industry with the dream to become an underwater cinematographer.
 He has a Bachelor of Marine Science from James Cook University, holds a PADI Divemaster certificate, and has spent the last six years making short conservation documentaries about the land and the sea, such as ‘The Last Sea Treasure’, ‘My Saltwater Sanctuary’, ‘A Journey through the Eyes of the Reef’ and ‘Saltwater Secrets’, which have played at grassroots screenings with the support of NGOs Australia-wide.
-James first started at the Sydney-based production house ZSPACE as a junior.
-Almost twenty years later, he has evolved with the industry performing the roles of a runner, tape operator, assistant editor, editor and cameraman.
+James first started his career at the Sydney-based production house Zspace.
+Almost twenty years later, he has evolved with the industry obtaining knowledge from a diverse array of industry related skills.
 He has worked on a variety of works involving documentaries, commercials, music videos, promotional packages and other content for all the major Australian broadcast networks.
 From the moment James learned about the scientific movement to protect the ocean at university, he became hooked on this topic.
 He believes that it has the potential to restore underwater ecosystems and to create a better existence for humankind.